lizhouyu/lab-website/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

-If you are interested in our research and project, check our [team members](/people) and the [website of the lab director Dr. Ruozhou Yu](https://ruozhouy.github.io/) and feel free to contact them directly.
+If you are interested in our research and project, check the [website of the lab director Dr. Ruozhou Yu](https://ruozhouy.github.io/) and feel free to contact him directly.
 You can also reach us at the following email address and find us at `2402 Engineering Building 3, 1840 Entrepreneur Dr, Raleigh, NC 27606`.

 {%
   include button.html